Kipsigis people: Precolonial history

-Breaking away from the former Chemwal ethnicity and becoming Kipsigis in about 1790s and 1800s, the Kipsigis population grew from an estimated population of less than five hundred in what is today's, Fort Tenan.
-From here, they acquired military resilience against the neighbouring Luo who would go on to call them Jalang'o because of this new commorant attribute.
-They also fought Kisii communities out of today's Kabianga in Kericho West District and Easterwards against the Maasai who occupied parts of Kipkelion, Kericho and Londiani.
-The expansion of the Kipsigis territory was rapid and violent and by the 1890s as Orkoiyot institution was established, Kipsigis territory extended from Nandi Hills in the North to Sotik in the South, with a thin waisted region in Bureti.
+Breaking away from the former Chemwal ethnicity and becoming Kipsigis in about 1790s and 1800s, the Kipsigis population grew from an estimated population of less than five hundred in what is today's Fort Tenan.
+From here, they acquired military resilience against the neighbouring Luo who would go on to call them Jalang'o (meaning one who is spirited).
+They also fought Kisii communities out of today's Kabianga in Kericho West District and also towards the east against the Maasai who occupied parts of Kipkelion, Kericho and Londiani.
+The expansion of the Kipsigis territory was rapid and violent and by the 1890s as Orkoiyot institution was established, Kipsigis territory extended from the Nandi Hills in the North to Sotik in the South, with a small region in Bureti.